-Changes of assumptions - Subsequent to the June 30, 2018 measurement date, the SEAD Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2018 actuarial valuation.
-In addition, based on the SEAD Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the

-June 30, 2019 measurement date, and remained unchanged for June 30, 2020.
-On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the Systems.
+Changes of assumptions - Subsequent to the June 30, 2016 actuarial valuation, the SEAD Board adopted a new funding policy.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
+In addition, based on the SEAD Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019 and June 30, 2020 measurement dates.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System based on the experience study prepared for the five-year period ending June 30, 2019.
 Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
 This also included a change to the long-term assumed investment rate of return to 7.00%.
+Therefore, a change in assumptions due to the reduction in the assumed investment rate of return from 7.30% to 7.00%, are reflected, along with the assumptions changes due to the experience study, in the calculation of the June 30, 2021 SEAD Total OPEB Liability.